 Scrap Metal Companies

-Similar to recycling centers, scrap metal companies will almost always accept aluminum cans that are up to standard.
+Similar to recycling centers, scrap metal companies or scrap yards will almost always accept aluminum cans that are up to standard.
 Aluminum is one of the most recycled materials in the entire world, so it’s always worthwhile for these businesses to get their hands on more of it.

 Many grocery stores will also accept and reward consumers for returning aluminum cans.
 This can be one of the most efficient ways to recycle and earn from a collected take of cans, as it can often coincide with a trip for groceries anyway.

 Good To Know

 The iScrap app locates the nearest scrap metal yard to a user’s location.
 It takes the hassle out of finding where the best-priced location is for trading in cans for cash.
 This option is best suited for large quantities of cans of a high standard.
 It is also likely the best option for consumers who don’t want to drain their gas tank and eat into any profits gained.

 What Conditions Are There for Selling Aluminum Cans?

 The above locations where consumers can sell aluminum cans often come with some conditions to the purchase.
 This may involve washing each can thoroughly as well as crushing them.
 This process ensures the cans are up to an acceptable standard for the party buying the metal.
 It also deters unwanted bacteria, insects and rodents.